kakoetoimia/about_audi/README.md

 # about_audi
-the fan website about audi.
+the fan website about audi.It's NOT ready now.
+It doesnt support mobile devices yet